MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-quickstart-view-dashboard-report.md

     ![Report in landscape mode](././media/mobile-apps-quickstart-view-dashboard-report/power-bi-android-quickstart-report.png)

 9. Tap the yellow "040 - Juniors" bubble in the bubble chart.
-See how it highlights related values in the other charts?
+Note how it highlights related values in the other charts.

     ![Highlight values in a report](./media/mobile-apps-quickstart-view-dashboard-report/power-bi-android-quickstart-cross-highlight.png)

-10. Swipe up to see a toolbar across the bottom, and tap the more options icon.
+10. Swipe up to see a toolbar across the bottom, and tap the More options (...) icon.

     ![Tap the pencil](./media/mobile-apps-quickstart-view-dashboard-report/power-bi-android-quickstart-tap-pencil.png)